Maine Auto Insurance Quotes

 Tips to Get a Great Price on Maine Auto Insurance

 You are required to have auto insurance in the state of Maine.
 The good news is that Maine has rates that are among the lowest in the country.
-In addition, you may also be eligible for discounts, including:
+In addition, you may also be eligible for some auto insurance discounts, including:

 In addition to these discounts, if you are over the age of 55, Maine laws states that every insurance company must offer a discount if you attend an approved accident prevention course.